canadaprogrammer/react-hooks/README.md

 - `useEffect(fn, [dependencies]);` is similar to componentDidMount and componentDidUpdate with dependencies

   - `useEffect()` runs after the first render and after the dependencies changed.

+- If the `fn` has `return fn`, the return function cleans up the effect.
+It's similar to componentWillUnmount

 ## `useTitle()`